May 1865 - Montagrier, France

 "No, chérie, please, I am sorry.
 I should not have made you say that."
 We were approaching the house then.

-I wiped my tears, "Thank you Gabriel," he helped me slide from the saddle, "you are a gentleman," I took his hand in both of mine.
+I wiped my tears, "Thank you Gabriel," he helped me slide from the saddle, "you are a true gentleman," I took his hand in both of mine.

 He seemed hesitant to let me go after what I had told him, "You will come see me again?"